rockettheme/docs/Docs/wordpress/themes/anacron/demo_mainbottom.md

 ---
-title: Anacron: Recreating the Demo - Main Top
+title: Anacron: Recreating the Demo - Main Bottom
 description: Your Guide to Recreating Elements of the Anacron Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/anacron:Anacron

 ---

-Main Top Section
+Main Bottom Section
 -----

 ![][demo]